genomicepidemiology/flankophile/README.md

 #### Redirect where to store conda packages
 As a default conda will download the packages needed to your root directory.
 If you want conda to store your packages and enviroments in another location than your root directoty then you can write this in the file called ".condarc".
-It may be in your root directory.
-If you do not have the file ".condarc" then you can make one and place it in your root and conda will find it.
+Maybe you already have a ".condarc" file in your root directory.
+If not you can just make one and place it in your root.
+Write this in your ".condarc" file:

 ```bash
 auto_activate_base: false